Windmill World logo

 Bob Morse had a fascination with windmills since he was a young man, which stepped up a notch in 1947 when he purchased the then very derelict Thurne Mill.
 In 18 months, with the help of Albert England, a direct descendant of England's of Ludham, the Millwright family who built the Mill in 1820, the tower was restored.
 The mill is now leased to the Norfolk Windmill Trust who have very successfully continued with the restoration.

 Bob continued his work by rescuing derelict wind engines and restoring them to their original condition.
 Morse's Wind Engine Park now has a historical collection of unique wind engines and a scoopwheel dating back to the nineteenth century.
-The aim at the Park is to ensure the long-term conservation of the collection.
-It's a "not for profit" organisation, which offers a membership scheme, which includes a copy of the twice-yearly publication "The Morse Messenger".

-Items on show on the site include: There are a number of other smaller exhibits, principally Bob Morse's models of various windmills, which are currently in storage, pending the fitting out of suitable exhibition space.
+Some of the items on show on the site include: There are a number of other smaller exhibits, principally Bob Morse's models of various windmills, which are currently in storage, pending the fitting out of suitable exhibition space.

 Mrs Debra Nicholson